ramtin-matin/ramtin-matin/README.md

 # 💫 About Me:
-I'm a third-year Computer Science student at the University of Kentucky, and I'm passionate about exploring the world of coding and learning new way to create
+I'm a third-year Computer Science student at the University of Kentucky, and I'm passionate about learning new ways to create

 ## 🌐 Socials: